gatsbyjs/gatsby/docs/docs/how-plugins-apis-are-run.md

 For most sites, plugins take up the majority of the build time.
 So what's really happening when APIs are called?

 _Note: this section only explains how `gatsby-node` plugins are run.
-Not browser or ssr plugins_
+Not browser or SSR plugins_

 ## Early in the build